-Baked pears with crunchy topping is a mix of great flavors and textures: pears are baked with a whole grain cereal filling and topped off with yogurt.
+Baked pears with crunchy topping are pears that are baked, filled with whole grain cereal, and topped off with yogurt.

 Here’s my criteria for fueling Joey’s and Anthony’s cereal obsession: the cereal needs to be a good source of fiber, made with whole grains, and relatively low in sugar.
 So when Post Foods reached out to me to try their Great Grains whole grain cereal, Joey happily accepted the samples— and I did too, because they met my criteria!
 Joey also obliged to being my assistant in developing a new recipe that included this healthy Great Grains cereal: baked pears with crunchy topping.

 While we enjoyed a bowl of the Great Grains Crunchy Pecans with a glass of milk, the sweet crunchy texture of the cereal reminded me of a lighter granola— there’s whole grain clusters and pieces of pecans right in the mix.
 And because granola with yogurt is like peas are to carrots, I knew I wanted to make a recipe that a. included yogurt and b. a serving of fruit.

 Because whether or not you eat cereal for breakfast, lunch, dinner, or a snack, you should round out the meal with dairy and a serving of fruit [says the registered dietitian Mom].
 And that’s the long-story short as to how and why I created these baked pears with crunchy topping.
 Joey concurred with Mom’s reasoning and will happily develop recipes and be my taste-tester for future Great Grains recipes!